ddsky/spoonacular-api-clients/java/docs/RecipesApi.md

     BigDecimal recipeBoxId = new BigDecimal("2468"); // BigDecimal | The id of the recipe box to which the search should be limited to.
     String titleMatch = "Crock Pot"; // String | Enter text that must be found in the title of the recipes.
     BigDecimal maxReadyTime = new BigDecimal("20"); // BigDecimal | The maximum time in minutes it should take to prepare and cook the recipe.
+    BigDecimal minServings = new BigDecimal("1"); // BigDecimal | The minimum amount of servings the recipe is for.
+    BigDecimal maxServings = new BigDecimal("8"); // BigDecimal | The maximum amount of servings the recipe is for.
     Boolean ignorePantry = false; // Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.
     String sort = "calories"; // String | The strategy to sort recipes by.
 See a full list of supported sorting options.
     String sortDirection = "asc"; // String | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending).